Stanisgrox/PBR-Texture-Packer/README.md

 ## Usage

-1. Choose 1 to 3 images in File Input boxes.
+1. Choose 1 to 4 images in File Input boxes.
 (Choose Red channel first.)
 **Now with Drag & Drop support!
 You can drag images into boxes and drag your result image out of Application to quickly save it!**
 2. Click "Generate" to preview your image on canvas.
 3. Click "Save" and choose your output directory or just **drag** result image in preferable directory.

+**If Alpha channel isn't populated it will be set to full #FFFFFF color**

 ### Saving image via Drag & Drop:
 ![save image with d&d](https://github.com/Stanisgrox/PBR-Texture-Packer/blob/master/.github/demo.gif)